simjunheng/tp/docs/UserGuide.md

 * Tasks matching at least one keyword will be returned e.g. `n/Meeting n/Shareholders` will return the persons `Engagement with Shareholders` and `Annual Meeting`.

 </div>

+#### 2.2.9 Locating contacts tagged to a task : `get-person`

+Pull out the contact information of persons tagged to a task.

+Format: `get-person INDEX`

+Examples:
+* `get-person 2` pulls out the contact information of persons tagged to the second task.

 ### 2.3 Strategic Planning